-If you have been through the process of getting a hearing aid, you probably must have scratched your head when peeking at the bill.
-The price for a hearing aid typically ranges from $1,500 to $3,500 per unit.
-Double that if you need one for every ear!
+If you have been through the process of getting a hearing aid, you probably must have scratched your head when looking at the bill.
+Hearing aid prices typically range from $1,500 to $3,500 per unit.
+Double that if you need one for each ear!
 To the average American household, this is equivalent of up to 2 months of income!

-While the price itself seems exorbitant, what is even more grotesque is its continuous pace of growth: in the last decade the price of an average Behind the Ear (BTE) hearing aid has more than doubled.
+While the price itself seems exorbitant, what is even worse is its continuous pace of growth: in the last decade the price of an average Behind the Ear (BTE) hearing aid has more than doubled.
 Even today, price points are not receding.
 Typically, we don't see low price hearing aids.

 Most hearing aids today are made up of digital signal processors.
 What is surprising is that digital technology was expected to reduce the production cost of a hearing aid.
 After all, digital technology has also made consumer electronics far less costly: think of how the cost of an average DVD player has plunged over the last decade.

 The components of a hearing aid are indeed commoditized: they cost at most $50 to $150 per device but can go as low as a few dollars.
 If on top of this, most major manufacturers have shifted their production to low-cost China (e.g. Phonak), why do consumers still see rising price levels?

 For a while, increasing amounts of R&D spend shifted towards developing sophisticated signal processing software that tackled anything from complex speech recognition situations to effective noise cancellation.
 However, that has become standard too.